-Steel is required in most designs becauce of the doube-height spaces and large expanses of glass but the extent and cost will vary depending on client changes, ground conditions and wind loading.
+Steel is required in most designs because of the double-height spaces and large expanses of glass but the extent and cost will vary depending on client changes, ground conditions and wind loading.
 Price volatility of steel is another reason why we initially exclude within the kit cost.

-Our space frame system (SFS) is an advanced form of timber frame.
-Most kit house companies use standard studs with polyisocyanurate (PIR) insulation fitted externally to try and obtain a good u-value.
+Our Sigma II (CPS) is an advanced form of timber frame.
+Most kit house companies use standard studs with polyisocyanurate (PIR) insulation fitted externally to try and obtain a good U-value.
 This can be expensive and difficult to fit.
-Oil-based insulation and cold-bridging are eliminated with our 300 deep space frame studs.
+Oil-based insulation and cold-bridging are eliminated with our 252 deep frame.

 The names of our kit house designs follow a simple system.
 First, we use a prefix to indicate the design range: